 What You Will Need

-Assuming you camp, bring camping gear.
+Bring camping gear.
 The main campground can be noisy at night, so ear plugs may be useful.
-When you arrive, you can check with the School staff at the Gazebo for the best camping location based on your needs.
+When you arrive, you can check with the School staff for the best camping location based on your needs.

 Midday meals are usually on the river.
 Bring water, food, and snacks in durable, waterproof containers to carry in your boat.